solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

 # Process to create the KG : use case of plots

+* In this implementation of our method, the landmarks are plots.

-## 1. Links between root landmarks and their potential versions in other sources
+## 1. Create links between root landmarks and their potential versions in other sources
-Create a relation between the root landmarks and the landmarks that seems to be versions of this landmark
+* Create a relation between a root landmarks and all the other landmark that seems to be versions of this root landmark.
+* In the case of plots :
+    * Root landmarks are the plots vectorized from the cadastral index map.
+    * Other landmarks are all the table line of the mutation registers (one line = 1 plot at a moment)
+    * The relation between root landmarks and other landmark versions is created using the ID of the plots.
+In the case of plots, IDs are not unique (plots keep the same ID in case or split or merge with other plots)
 ```sparql
 PREFIX add: <http://rdf.geohistoricaldata.org/def/address#>
 PREFIX cad_atype: <http://rdf.geohistoricaldata.org/id/codes/cadastre/attributeType/>